Shingles — prevention, treatment, and the pain that lingers

 Here's where a lot of families get ambushed.
 Your parent is discharged from the hospital and suddenly they're your responsibility, and they're weaker and more fragile than they were before, and nobody gave you a clear plan for what's supposed to happen next.

 Sometimes your parent is sent home too soon.
-They're still weak.
-They're still recovering from the original problem.
+They're still weak, still recovering.
 They have a new medication they don't understand.
 They need physical therapy but can't figure out how to arrange it.
 They're supposed to follow up with their doctor but the appointment isn't scheduled yet.
-They get home and then within days they're back in the emergency room because something went wrong, or because they fell, or because the medication wasn't right.
+They get home and within days they're back in the emergency room.

 Sometimes the discharge instructions don't make sense.
 Your parent is supposed to restrict salt but they also have a medication that makes them retain fluid and they're supposed to drink enough water to prevent kidney problems but not too much or something else gets worse.
-It's contradictory.
-It's overwhelming.
-Your parent doesn't know what to actually do.
+It's contradictory and overwhelming.

 Be in the discharge planning process.
 Before your parent is discharged, talk to the discharge planner or the social worker.
-Ask: where is my parent going after this?
+Ask: Where is my parent going after this?
 Do they need physical therapy?
 Do they need home health nursing?
 Do they need equipment like a walker or a shower chair?
-Is any of that being arranged or is that my responsibility?
+Is any of that being arranged?
 What are the new medications and what are they for?
 What side effects should I watch for?
 What should my parent be able to do when they get home?
 What should they avoid?
 What's the follow-up plan with the doctor?

 Planning for the Next Time

-So while your parent is still recovering from this hospitalization, think about what you'd do differently next time.
-Did something go wrong that could be prevented?
+While your parent is still recovering, think about what you'd do differently next time.
 Did communication break down somewhere?
-Did your parent get confused about what was happening?
 Did the discharge go smoothly or was it chaotic?
 Use what you learned to improve the next experience.

 Keep that master medication list updated.
-Keep a record of your parent's conditions, allergies, and previous hospitalizations.
+Keep a record of conditions, allergies, and previous hospitalizations.
 If your parent has to go to the hospital again, you'll already have the information organized.

 Have conversations with your parent about their preferences for care.
-If they're very old or very ill, they might have preferences about what kind of interventions they want if something serious happens.
+If they're very old or very ill, they might have preferences about what kind of interventions they want.
 Do they want to be resuscitated if their heart stops?
-Do they want to be on a ventilator if they can't breathe on their own?
+Do they want to be on a ventilator?
 These conversations are hard, but having them ahead of time means your parent's wishes are known.
-If you don't know what your parent wants, ask them.
-Don't wait for a crisis.

 The reality is that hospitalizations happen, and they can be complicated.
 But they're more survivable and your parent comes out in better condition when someone is paying attention, asking questions, and making sure the system is actually working well for your parent specifically, not just in general.